Models Used in This Guardala Saxophone Mouthpieces Review:

 Depending on who, or what types of music you’re listening to can steer you in the direction of which mouthpiece type you’ll go towards.
 Classical players will be drawn to a darker sound and a hard rubber mouth piece.
 Jazz fans tend to go for a sound that projects a bit more while not sounding too bright.
 Rock and blues players will want a full but slightly brighter tone to blend in to the genre better.

 Before my 2nd anniversary of studying the sax I was already trying the few brands of metal mouthpieces available to me at the time.
 The time was the late 1970’s and I can only remember a few options that the local music store had.
 Now this was a major city and a rather large music store specializing in band instruments so they were usually stocked pretty well.

 The most talked about piece was the Otto Link.
-After that was the Dukkof and the Berg Larsen
+Others Popular Ones Were the Dukkof and Berg Larsen.

 It wasn’t before long that I had at least one of each of these.
 About a decade later I was introduced to a Guardala Michael Brecker model, now known as the MBI.
 When getting a new piece it takes a little while to fully get used to it, especially if it’s very different from your previous one, but you can tell if you’re gonna love a mp by how it feels right off the bat.
 As soon as I blew the first note I could tell it was far superior to anything I had been playing on so far.

 I immediately telephoned Dave Guardala and ordered one.
 In those days there wasn’t any online shopping of course and these mouthpieces weren’t even available in many retail stores so you had to phone Dave himself.
 This was very cool though because Dave was the guy who worked closely with Michael Brecker in customizing this great mouthpiece, which was originally designed from an Otto Link Florida model I believe.